 How does it help?

-There are lots of ways you can continue to challenge gender bias in films:
+There are lots of ways you can continue to challenge gender bias in movies and TV:

-- Support films made by women and about women; check out the Australian World of Women Film Festival
+- Support films made by women and about women.

-- Read this Australian report by Screen Australia to learn about gender bias in the Australian film and television industry
+- Read this report by Screen Australia to learn about gender bias in the Australian film and television industry and look here to learn about the steps being taken to improve this.

 Please note that these clips/articles contain information regarding the topics of sexism, gender inequality and violence against women.
 If you find the information distressing, please click through for information and support on self care.
 If you or someone you know is experiencing violence, please visit the our help section for further information and support.